 This just in:

-Several conspiracy theory enthusiasts disappeared from B deck while discussing which foods on board haven’t been ‘tampered with’ by the government.
+Several conspiracy theory enthusiasts disappeared from B deck while discussing which foods on board have been ‘tampered with’ by the government.
 The captain blamed rough seas though the water was peaceful the entire trip.
 All the foods were tampered with, by the way.

 There’s a special sea cruise for everybody now, including conspiracy theory enthusiasts, if that’s really what they are.
 If there isn’t a cruise available for your eclectic interests, I want to know who’s responsible.

 I read an article about the Conspir-A-Sea Cruise in Popular Mechanics.
 Well, that’s the name on the cover.
 The magazine may have been disguised.
 It might have been Dog Fanciers of New England, or Manure Specialists, Inc.

 You cannot trust ANY magazine.
 You heard it here, first.

 No matter how the journalist who wrote the article tried, he could not make these cruisers sound like people you’d want working at NASA, or running the PTA.
 Or guarding the missile silos.
 We might hire them as school crossing guards.

 On the other hand, Popular Mechanics writers are like doctors.
 Only surgery and pharmaceuticals are acceptable paths to wellness and anything else is dismissed as Hooey.
 A Hooey Lovers sea cruise would be fun.
 I suspect the journalist who wrote the article thinks all conspiracy theories are hooey, but that could be the voices in my head.
 They’re always insinuating themselves.